 A descent of nearly 3,000 vertical feet leads you through Blue Canyon, past a group campground, and along the wide, flat Sycamore Canyon Trail.
 This leg of the trail is popular with families on bikes.
 The colors change in late November, and parrots can occasionally be spotted in the trees.
 After a nice, level mile, the climb resumes one last time as you head west – and uphill – on the Wood Canyon Vista Trail.
 This multi-use trail is almost too narrow for mountain bikes, but they are allowed nonetheless.
 Hike with caution.

 The Wood Canyon Vista Trail becomes the Overlook Trail, which essentially is another fire road, albeit one with views into the La Jolla Valley Natural Grassland.
-A pond exists on the edge of the grassland, and can be a great spot for watching ducks, although it’s been dry these past few drought years.
+A pond exists on the edge of the grassland, and can be a great spot for watching ducks, although it has been dry these past few drought years.
 Chumash Indians lived in the area for centuries, and it is believed that some of the trails that exist here have been around for thousands of years.
 These fragile foot trails are not part of today’s hike, but I recommend coming back on a spring day to experience the sound of the wind blowing through the grass.
-There’s nothing like it on earth.
+There quite simply is nothing like it on earth.

 The Overlook Trail leads to the Ray Miller Trail after two miles.
 This trail, in turn, descends 2.7 miles to the bottom of La Jolla Canyon and the end of our hike.
 Take your time and savor the stunning view as your descend.
 You will pass a group campground just before reaching the parking area, part of Point Mugu State Park.
 Beach access is just across the PCH.
 Total distance: 16.1 miles.